Our Staff

 Jim Sabella

-Funeral Home Owner & Manager
+Funeral Home Owner, Operations Manager

-Jim earned a BS degree from Lewis University in Illinois and an MS degree from Abilene Christian University in Texas.
+He earned a BS degree from Lewis University in Illinois and an MS degree from Abilene Christian University in Texas.
 Jim is a parishioner at St. Clare Catholic Church in Shiloh.
 He is a member of VFW Post 805 in O'Fallon, serving on honor guard duties.

 Staff Photo